Tag Archives: Church

 wherever it pleases him, he directs it.”
 (Proverbs 21,1)

-Interesting that our reading for Mass on Tuesday, the beginning of the UN meeting, should begin with this verse from the Book of Proverbs.”
-The stream is called “channeled water” in other versions and commentaries, a water for fertilizing arid land. ” It takes great skill to direct water, whether water to fertilize fields or cosmic floods harnessed at creation, for water is powerful and seems to have a mind of its own.
+Interesting that we hear that reading from the Book of Proverbs as the UN meeting, ” The stream is called “channeled water” , a water for fertilizing arid land. ” It takes great skill to direct water, whether water to fertilize fields or cosmic floods harnessed at creation, for water is powerful and seems to have a mind of its own.
 It also requires great skill to direct the heart of a king, for it is inscrutable and beyond ordinary human control.”
 (Commentary NAB)

 So God is there directing the “channeled water” of the nations and their rulers, seemingly with a mind of their own, but in God’s firm hand.